-Use Word tables to do formatting tricks or make complex formats easily.
+Use Word tables to do formatting tricks, make complex formats easily and solve Word formatting problems.

 There’s more to Word tables than just showing grids of information like this: